NethermindEth/warp/CONTRIBUTING.md

 ## Implementing opcodes

-The implementation of each opcode goes into the [Operations](https://github.com/NethermindEth/warp/tree/main/warp/transpiler/Operations) file.
+The implementation of each opcode goes into the [Operations](https://github.com/NethermindEth/warp/tree/main/warp/transpiler/Operations) folder.

 You need to create a class that implements the opcode behavior.